-I) Evaluation of the appeal must be based on the radiograph, either the actual film or a digitally processed image, of the first scoring.
+I) Evaluation of the appeal must be based on the radiograph of the first scoring.

-m) The owner may submit and the appeal panel can request additional radiographs (film or digitally processed image) (incl.
+m) The owner may submit and the appeal panel can request additional radiographs (incl.
 Position 2).

-n) The radiographs (film or digitally processed image) should be evaluated with equal importance, except in dogs with lax hip joints, where FCI orders scoring to be based on the set demonstrating the higher degree of joint laxity.
+n) The radiographs should be evaluated with equal importance, except in dogs with lax hip joints, where FCI orders scoring to be based on the set demonstrating the higher degree of joint laxity.